Harsh2098/Privacy-Policy/SGCOMMUTE_POLICY.md

 SG Commute PRIVACY POLICY

-HM Production acknowledges and respects the privacy of individuals.
+HM Productions acknowledges and respects the privacy of individuals.
 This Policy covers the Personal Information that we will not disclose your Personal Information when you search for parking lots.
 “Personal Information” shall mean any information about an individual who can be identified from that information and/or other information to which HM Production has or is likely have access, including without limitation, information such as name, e-mail address and any other personal information.